JGCRI/stitches_in_r/README.md

 - Necessary to avoid R variable names like `variable.name` since `.` in python is somewhat analogous to `$` in R.

-- There are a bunch of steps you'll have to do before knitting this notebook.
+- There are a bunch of steps you'll have to do before knitting the `STITCHES-dashboard/stitches-in-R-setup.Rmd`.

 - only tested on mac